Management Development Resources

 Each of the six titles in this series contains 5 or 6 modules each – these have been designed as half day modules.
 You can use the materials to design your own workshops – lasting from just half a day to a full two and a half or three days.

 Each resource contains copies of all of the materials that you will need.
-You will be provided with hard copy and there is an accompanying CD which you can use to create copies of all of the materials for your own workshops.
+Member institutions were provided with hard copy and the accompanying CD which you can use to create copies of all of the materials for your own workshops.
+All the resources are available to download.

 How easy are the LF Management Development Resources to use?